 The Food Pantry strives to offer healthy options like low-sugar, low-sodium canned goods and cereals.
 Fresh produce and eggs are received from local farmers and from larger chain food stores in the area.
 However, the largest and most consistent donations come from local churches and community members.
 However, the largest and most consistent donations come from the Blue Ridge Area Food Bank, local churches and community members.
 MESA benefits from several food drives coordinated by the U.S. Postal service, local schools, and others in the community.

-The MESA food pantry also provides personal hygiene products such as toilet paper, tooth paste, deodorant, diapers and feminine products which are not available for purchase with food stamps.
+The Food Pantry provides personal hygiene products such as toilet paper, toothpaste, deodorant, and diapers, which are not available for purchase with food stamps.

-During the summer, the pantry offers lunch bags containing juice, a snack and a non-perishable meal that could be cooked in a microwave to school age children that normally receive free breakfast and lunch at school but lose the free meals during the school’s summer break.
-Since the program began, MESA has given out over 1,000 lunch bags.
+During the summer, the Pantry offers bag lunches to school-aged children that normally receive free breakfast and lunch at school.
+Since the program began, MESA has given out over 1,800 summer lunches.

 On average, MESA’s Food Pantry serves around 6,385 individuals and 2,830 households a year.